puppetlabs-toy-chest/puppetlabs-robby/README.md

 The base OU path in ldap where CN objects of people in the organization are in.
 An example value is **ou=users,dc=example,dc=com**

-###Parameter: environment
-**Required: no**
-**Default value: production**

-The rack environment.
-The value set with this parameter sets the rack environment the unicorn application will be set to.

 ## Choosing a http server

 This module deploys the Robby application and manages the unicorn service